raspberrypilearning/mapping-the-weather/worksheet.md

     import matplotlib.pyplot as plt
     ```

-1. `requests` is used to fetch the json data from the database, `json` is used to process JSON data. `Basemap` is a tool for creating maps in Python, and `matplotlib` allows the plotting of points to the map.
+1. Here, `requests` is used to fetch the json data from the database, `json` is used to process JSON data. `Basemap` is a tool for creating maps in Python, and `matplotlib` allows the plotting of points to the map.

-1. The URL for the RESTful API needs to be stored as a string in your program next.
+1. Next, the URL for the RESTful API needs to be stored as a string in your program.

     ``` python
     url = 'https://apex.oracle.com/pls/apex/raspberrypi/weatherstation/getallstations'
     ```

-1. Then the JSON data can be fetched.
+1. The JSON data can then be fetched.

     ``` python
     stations = get(url).json()
     ```

 1. Save and run this file to fetch the data.
-You can examine the data by typing the following into the Python shell.
+You can examine the data by typing the following into the Python shell:

     ``` python
     stations['items'][0]
     ```

-1. You should see something like the following printed out in the shell:
+1. You should see something like this printed out in the shell:

     ``` python
     {'weather_stn_name': 'Pi Towers Demo', 'weather_stn_id': 255541, 'weather_stn_long': 0.110421, 'weather_stn_lat': 52.213842}